So, which one does your business need?

 Definition of a Graphic Designer

 Are you trying to create a visually appealing message for your brand?
 The first person you might consider hiring is a graphic designer.
 A graphic designer has the expertise to help you create logos, images, illustrations, and other visual content for your marketing materials.
-By combining typography and visuals, they’ll be able to craft compelling messages that capture your audience’s attention.
+By combining typography and visuals, they craft compelling messages that capture your audience’s attention.

-To put it simply, graphic designers are masters of visual communication.
-They understand ways to translate complex concepts into visuals that will help tell your brand story.
-They have a keen eye for detail and can design layouts that meet the strictest esthetic criteria.
-On top of this, they can also work with several types of software—from Adobe Photoshop to InDesign or even video editing programs—to produce outstanding visuals.
+Graphic designers are masters of visual communication.
+They translate complex concepts into visuals that tell your brand story, with a keen eye for detail and layouts that meet strict aesthetic standards.
+They also work across several types of software, from Adobe Photoshop to InDesign to video editing programs, to produce the final visuals.

 Definition of a Marketing Designer

-Think of a traditional graphic designer’s work—choosing colors, laying out typography, creating logos—all the things needed for any business’s visual brand identity and collateral.
-Then, add “marketing” to the mix.
-A marketing designer might create things like:
+Take a traditional graphic designer’s work: choosing colors, laying out typography, creating logos, all the fundamentals of a business’s visual identity.
+Now add “marketing” to that.
+A marketing designer produces things like:

 - Landing pages